terwer/siyuan-plugin-publisher/README.md

 **Should you encounter any issues or wish to submit suggestions, feel free to join QQ group `895063267` for discussions.**

+As of 2024/08/26, the group is full.
+If you have any issues, please create a new issue directly at: https://github.com/terwer/siyuan-plugin-publisher/issues/new

 If you're interested in the paid professional version, please check the paied ➡️ [Publishing Tool Professional Edition](https://github.com/terwer/siyuan-plugin-publisher-pro)